nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 levels of all ingredient types are already zero before the `i-reset-all` command is going to make any change to the ingredients.
-Since all ingredients' levels are already zero except `Milk`, the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)`, causing the ingredient `target`, which is `Milk`, to be replaced by the ingredient `newAmount` with the same ingredient name and a zero ingredient's level.
+Since all ingredients' levels are already zero except `Milk`, the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)`, causing the ingredient `target`, which is `Milk`, to be replaced by the ingredient `newAmount` which has the same ingredient name and a zero ingredient's level.

 <div markdown="span" class="alert alert-info">:information_source: **Notes:** If there are multiple ingredients that
-have non-zero ingredient's levels, `Model#setIngredient(Ingredient target, Ingredient newAmount)` will be called multiple times, each time to replace an ingredient with a new ingredient with the same ingredient name and a zero ingredient's level.
+have non-zero ingredient's levels, `Model#setIngredient(Ingredient target, Ingredient newAmount)` will be called multiple times, each time replacing one of these ingredients with a new ingredient that has the same ingredient name and a zero ingredient's level.
 </div>

 The following sequence diagram shows how the resetting all ingredients' levels operation works, assuming that the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)` only once.
-This happens when only one ingredient before the execution of the `i-reset-all` command.
+This happens when only one ingredient has a non-zero ingredient's level before the execution of the `i-reset-all` command.

 ![Reset all Ingredients' Levels Sequence Diagram](images/IngredientResetAllSequenceDiagram.png)